LaMitaOne/Flowmotion/README.md

 At first I just wanted a little picture gallery for my player… but it grew a bit :D
 So I thought maybe some of you will like it too :)

-Still tweaking and some things are not 100 % perfect yet, but it’s already stable and looks really nice in my player!
+Still tweaking and some things are not perfect yet, some not fully implemented,
+but it’s already basically stable and looks really nice in my player!

 ### Latest changes: